- Type of qualification

 Can't meet the entry requirements?

 If you are not eligible to enrol directly into the Master of Veterinary Medicine, you may still be able to gain entry.
-An option is to complete at least two Master of Veterinary Medicine courses within another Massey qualification.
+An option is to complete at least 2 Master of Veterinary Medicine courses within another Massey qualification.
 You must also achieve a B grade in those courses.

 Suitable qualifications are the: